 Search Engine Optimization or SEO is optimizing websites to rank in Google (or other search engines) for specific keywords.

 In the early days of SEO, this just meant stuffing keywords into pages— but as Google has become more sophisticated, SEO practices have needed to evolve.

 My website, Site Builder Report is ranked number one if you search website builders in Google— beating companies like GoDaddy and Wix.

-- Whiteboard Friday — Short, weekly videos about SEO topics.
+- Whiteboard Friday — Short, instructional videos.